jpvelez/transit-future/_posts/2009-11-29-purple-line-rebuild.md

 ## The Purple Line is over 100 years old.

-## Rebuilding the tracks means faster commutes to the city and to jobs in Evanston and Wilmette.
+## Rebuilding the tracks means faster commutes to the city.

+## And it makes, jobs, shopping, school and entertainment more accessible in Evanston and Wilmette.